netsage-project/netsage-pipeline/website/docs/deploy/docker_upgrade.md

 ### Update Docker Containers

-This should be done automatically when you start up the conctainers, but you can also pull new images from Docker Hub now.
+This should be done automatically when you start up the containers, but you can also pull new images from Docker Hub now.

 ```
 docker-compose pull